Scroll down to check out London’s best places to shop.

 London has so many great places to shop.
 Whether you’re after designer goods, high street fashions or vintage treasures there’s lots of places in the capital to shop until you drop.
 I’ve rounded up 11 of London’s best places to shop to cover all of your retail therapy needs.
 Happy shopping!

 There’s not one, but two fantastic shopping experiences to have at Westfields shopping centres.
 One is situated in Shepherds Bush in West London, and has over 265 quality high-street retailers offering everything from fashion to jewellery and children’s wear.
 If you’re feeling a little peckish from all that shopping there’s also a choice of 17 restaurants.
 The second one is next to the Queen Elizabeth Park in Stratford, East London and has over 250 popular retailers.
-It also boasts a 17-screen all-digital Vue Cinema, a Casino and bowling alley and has more than 70 eateries.
+It also boasts a 17-screen all-digital Vue Cinema, a bowling alley that has more than 70 eateries and a Casino with many of the games available at 해외토토.

 Oxford Street is one of the busiest and most famous shopping streets in the world, and because it stays open later than most other high streets, (some keep their doors open until 10pm), you’ll have plenty of extra time to indulge yourself.
 With over 300 shops to cater to your every need, Oxford Street boasts the very best of what the UK high street has to offer with an abundant variety of landmark stores, high-street chains and exclusive designer outlets.
 It’s so easy to make a whole day of it, there’s plenty of restaurants and cafes to take advantage of in the evening, too.